sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 5. Stop the PFC PAUSE storm.
 6. Now start the Test data traffic again for a fixed duration.
 7. Verify as there is no PFC PAUSE received by DUT, the Keysight Rx port should receive all the Test data packets.
-8. Repeat the test with a different set of lossless CoS values
+8. Repeat the test with a different set of lossless priority values

 ### Test Case #3 - PFC PAUSE with lossy priorities

 #### Test Objective

-Verify DUT processes the PFC PAUSE frame with lossy CoSs properly.
+Verify DUT processes the PFC PAUSE frame with lossy priorities properly.

 #### Test Configuration

-- On SONiC DUT configure a single lossless CoS value Pi (0 \<= i \<= 7).
+- On SONiC DUT configure a single lossless priority value Pi (0 \<= i \<= 7).
 - Configure following traffic items on the Keysight device:
   1. Test data traffic: A traffic item from the Keysight Tx port to